The Best Ways To Cope With Fear Of Sex (Genophobia)

 Try to avoid your triggers as you work through treating your phobia.
 Sex is a sensitive topic and activity, and you may find yourself retraumatized if you force yourself into it too soon.

-If you feel your genophobia is caused by insecurity, try working on self-acceptance and self-love.
+If you suspect that your genophobia is caused by insecurity, try working on self-acceptance and self-love.
 Surround yourself with people who won't put you down for your insecurity.
-If your partner is hostile toward your body or makes you feel unattractive, you may decide you no longer find the relationship healthy.
+If your partner is hostile toward your body or makes comments that encourage you to feel unattractive, you may decide you no longer find the relationship healthy.

 If your partner understands, open up to them about how you feel.
 Let them know if you have any sexual boundaries.
 For example, you might only want to partake in sex with clothes on for some time.
 By having an open line of communication, you may be able to work together to feel more comfortable in intimate situations.